ThePrimeagen/vim-be-good/README.md

 Vim be good is a plugin designed to make you better at vim by creating a game to practice basic movements in.

-## Warning no instructions on games currently
-Working on that next or one of these days.
+## Difficulty
+The difficulty only works on a few games for now.

+## Ideas?
+Please sumbit a ticket for your idea!!!

+## Instructions are at top of games.
+here too!

 To play `relative` you need to delete the line that says `DELETE ME`.
 Use relative jumps